lateralblast/modest.archived/README.md

 A Ruby script to configure server and client configuration for PXE/DHCP and BOOTP based install services, eg:

 - Solaris 11 base Automated Installer (AI) service
-- Solaris 10 and early Jumpstart services (to be added)
+- Solaris 10 and early Jumpstart services
 - Linux Kickstart services

 This script is a wrapper which sits on top of the exisitng tools.